OpenMined/aries-did.js/readme.md

 ![Step 0](images/relationship0.png)

 First, click create/ accept request on the respective agents.
 Then copy the connection request url into the recipients window.
+This would usually be done through a QR code.

 ![Step 2](images/relationship2.png)